 In accordance with its contract with AHCCCS, CHP is required to maintain certain minimum financial reporting and viability measures.
 Financial measures include the maintenance of a current ratio of at least 1.0, a medical expense ratio of at least 85% and an administrative cost percentage of no more than 15%.
 CHP must also meet various quarterly financial viability standards and performance guidelines.
-As of September 30, 2021, CHP was in compliance with the medical expense ratio and the administrative cost percentage.
+As of September 30, 2022, CHP was in compliance with the current ratio and medical expense ratio.
+As of September 30, 2022, CHP was not in compliance with the administrative cost percentage.